cleminso/cleminso.xyz/content/TL;DR/006-ux-flow_build-in-public_product-story.md

   - General Knowledge
 ---

-This weekly TL;DR is fully oriented to UX product and a case studies of failed product, called Pebble.

 ## UX is not a flows

 In this article, Pavel.P questioning and put a new prespective to see flows.